Hidden funeral costs: a couple reviewing a quote closely at home

 What is a professional service fee?

 A lump-sum charge covering the funeral director's labour, administration, and overheads.
 Often the largest single line item and rarely broken down further.
-At one premium provider, this fee was $5,210 on a direct cremation listed from $8,883 (about 59% of the total: White Lady Pennant Hills, NSW, price disclosure, last verified 2026-07-03).
+At one premium provider, this fee was $5,210 on a Cremation Only product listed from $8,782 (about 59% of the total: White Lady Pennant Hills, NSW, price disclosure dated 6 July 2026).

 Do funeral directors mark up coffins?

-Coffins are often one of the most expensive individual components of a funeral, and consumer reviews have raised concerns about significant retail markups.
-Some providers also charge around $330 if you supply your own.
+Coffins are often one of the most expensive individual components of a funeral.
+CHOICE found starting prices of $1,850 (White Lady Funerals) and $1,750 (Simplicity Funerals), against a cheapest coffin of $980 from a family-run business (CHOICE, 2019).
+Some providers also charge a handling fee if you supply your own.

 What does "from" pricing mean?